BK-SDM: A Lightweight, Fast, and Cheap Version of Stable Diffusion: Results

 All the results in Secs.~\ref{main_results}–\ref{sec_train_resources} were obtained with the full benchmark protocal (MS-COCO 256×256 30K samples), except for Fig.~\ref{fig:tradeoff} (512×512 5K samples).
 Unless specified, the training setup in Tab.~\ref{table:main_comp} was used.

-\subsection{Comparison with existing works}
+\subsection{Comparison with Existing Works}

-\textbf{Quantitative comparison.} Tab.~\ref{table:main_comp} shows the zero-shot results for general-purpose T2I.
+\textbf{Quantitative Comparison.} Tab.~\ref{table:main_comp} shows the zero-shot results for general-purpose T2I.
 Despite being trained with only 0.22M samples and having fewer than 1B parameters, our compressed models demonstrate competitive performance on par with existing large models.
-A recent small SDM without paper evidence~\cite{ofasys} relies on far more training resources: two-stage KD with two teachers (SDM-v1.4 and v1.5) and significantly longer iterations on a much larger dataset.
-In contrast, our lighter models yield compelling results while saving on training budgets.

-\textbf{Visual comparison.} Fig.~\ref{fig:maincomp} depicts synthesized images with some MS-COCO captions.
+\textbf{Visual Comparison.} Fig.~\ref{fig:maincomp} depicts synthesized images with some MS-COCO captions.
 Our compact models inherit the superiority of SDM and produce more photorealistic images compared to the AR-based~\cite{cogview2} and GAN-based~\cite{lafite2022,galip} baselines.
 Noticeably, the same latent code results in a shared visual style between the original and our models (6th–9th columns in Fig.~\ref{fig:maincomp}), similar to the observation in transfer learning for GANs~\cite{mo2020freeze}.
 See Sec.~\ref{appendix:main_vis_comp} for additional results.

-\subsection{Computational gain}
+\subsection{Computational Gain}

 Tab.~\ref{table:compute} shows how the compute reduction for each sampling step of the U-Net affects the overall process.
 The per-step reduction effectively decreases MACs and inference time by more than 30\%.
 Notably, BK-SDM-Tiny has 50\% fewer parameters than the original SDM.